The Type 1 Diabetes Diagnosis

 Just as the elevator doors were closing, someone pushed the button and another patient entered.
 This time a boy on a stretcher entered with his mother and his personal nurse.
 He was connected to a very large medical device.

 That was the longest elevator ride in my life.
 All I could think was, How did I ever get so lucky?
-How was my son blessed with a disease that was manageable?
+How was my son blessed with a condition that is manageable?

 This did not make me jump for joy by any means, but my heart ached for those parents and others.
 I was still coming to terms with my own situation, but I was in awe at how they were handling everything under such difficult circumstances.
 I continued to observe this throughout our visit as well as the randomness of the diseases.